-Amnioinfusion has been shown to be beneficial in suspected umbilical cord compression (especially when oligohydramnios are present), with a reduced risk of caesarean section.
+Amnioinfusion is beneficial in suspected umbilical cord compression (especially when oligohydramnios is present), reducing the risk of cesarean section.

-In this process, sodium chloride or Ringer’s lactate is infused transcervically or, if the membranes are still intact, through a needle inserted ultrasound through the uterine wall.
+In this process, sodium chloride or Ringer’s lactate is infused transcervical or through a needle inserted ultrasound through the uterine wall if the membranes are still intact.

 Possible adverse effects include umbilical cord prolapse, uterine scar rupture, and amniotic fluid embolism.

-Signs of prenatal fetal distress require monitoring with a view to induction of labor or planned caesarean section.
+Signs of prenatal fetal distress require monitoring with a view to induction of labor or planned cesarean section.

 Sometimes the best way to alleviate fetal distress is by cesarean section, which removes the baby’s oxygen-deprived environment.

-Profit can be made by deferring delivery, especially if there is uncertainty; however, evidence is lacking to guide this decision.
+Profit can be made by deferring delivery, especially with uncertainty; however, evidence is lacking to guide this decision.

-Continued fetal distress during labor may indicate the need to expedite labor.
+Continued fetal distress during labor may indicate the need to expedite delivery.

-The current accepted standard is that delivery should occur as quickly and safely as possible, and within 30 minutes if there is an immediate threat to the life of the mother or fetus.
+The currently accepted standard is that delivery should occur as quickly and safely as possible and within 30 minutes if there is an immediate threat to the life of the mother or fetus.

 Full-term or postmature fetuses can produce meconium-stained amniotic fluid.
-Meconium can be harmful to the lungs of the fetus by causing chemical pneumonitis if inhaled.
+Meconium can be harmful to the fetus’s lungs by causing chemical pneumonitis if inhaled.

-Significant meconium is defined as dark green or black amniotic fluid that is thick or tough, or any amniotic fluid that is meconium stained or contains meconium clumps.
+Significant meconium is defined as the dark green or black amniotic fluid thick or rigid or any amniotic fluid that is stained or contains meconium clumps.

-If significant meconium is present, fetal blood samples and advanced neonatal life support may be required at the time of delivery.
+If significant meconium is present, fetal blood samples and advanced neonatal life support may be required at delivery.